Yangon, Myanmar | Ultimate Travel Guide

-Yangon is the most frequent entry door to Myanmar and as such, the first destination to be explored in this amazing country.
-Myanmar’s ex-capital is a city that fascinates us from the start, with its life, smells and flavors giving us our first taste of the burmese culture.
+Yangon, also known as Rangoon, is the most frequent entry door to Myanmar and as such, the first destination to be explored in this amazing country.
+Myanmar’s ex-capital is a city that fascinates us from the start, with its life, smells and flavours giving us our first taste of the Burmese culture.
 This Yangon Travel Guide intends to give you useful tips that you can use to plan your trip to this amazing city.

 How to get to Yangon